 Selling digital solutions requires a different approach to selling traditional products.
-In part 1 of this series, Andree Radloff, Antoine Weill, and Nico Schulz classified digital solutions into six categories, and in part 2, they described how to prepare the salesforce for selling them.
+In one of the series, Grigori Bokeria and Daniel Bornemann classified digital solutions into six categories, and in part 2, they described how to prepare the salesforce for selling them.
 Now, in part 3, Simon-Kucher’s Sales Benchmarking Analysis for Digital Solutions provides an outside-in benchmark of sales organizations and processes.

 Successfully selling digital products and services to customers has become a significant challenge for companies.
 Innovative products and services often generate relatively low turnover compared to hardware and service sales – a challenge which can often be tied back to the sales organization.
 However, with the right approach, companies can turn this around and enjoy equal, if not more revenue success with their digital solutions.

 In Simon-Kucher’s Sales Benchmarking Analysis for Digital Solutions, we investigated the different sales approaches for 16 digital products and services in the logistics and manufacturing industries.
 While there is no one-size-fits-all approach for selling innovations, we’ve identified the main drivers behind a new digital sales setup, as well as the strengths and weaknesses of the resulting approaches.
 Here are the key takeaways for companies who are yet to reinvent the sales organization for winning with digital solutions.